gboes/gboes.github.io/tools/ereader.md

 File synchronization works via AutoSync for Google Drive.
 I use this to synchronize my pdf library, which I organize with Zotero and its zotfile plugin: it is a simple folder with a good number of files named "AuthorYear_Title.pdf".
 I am very happy with this setup and it I could move it to a different device or operating system in a flash.

 I always found it helpful to print and read an in progress draft.
 The physical change in interaction really helps me to get fresh eyes on what I have written, and it stops getting distracted by small formatting changes.
 I guess I will keep printing my drafts now and then, but using the reader to the same end seemed to work as well.
 This is why, besides the Zotero folder, I also synchronize a temporary folder.
-I have defined a tiny bash function (I am using WSL1), that copies an arbitrary file into that location &nbsp; maybe useful for somebody:
+I have defined a tiny bash function (I am using WSL1), that copies an arbitrary file into that location &ndash; maybe useful for somebody:
 ```
 # define environment variable:
 export BOOXTEMP="/mnt/d/your/path/to/cloud/boox/temp/"